sotolucas/sotolucas/README.md

 With experience in traditional server management as Sysadmin and with tools as Ansible, Saltstack, and AWS Systems Manager I'm confident in managing large fleets of Debian-based, Red Hat, and Windows servers.

 ### ☁ Amazon Web Services expert
-I've managed large scale production environments for multi-national companies like Banco RIpley and Cencosud, using most of the services offered by AWS.
+I've managed large scale production environments for multi-national companies like Banco Ripley and Cencosud, using most of the services offered by AWS.
 Also, I'm 2x AWS Certified.

 ## Programming languages